-Examples of incidents as they relate to air quality may typically include:
+Examples of events as they relate to air quality may typically include:

-- Exhaust fumes from faulty or unmaintained vehicles and equipment - Generation and dispersion of dust during uncontrolled construction activities - Odour from particulate matter when excavating contaminated material.
+- Excessive exhaust fumes from broken or unmaintained vehicles and equipment. - Generation and dispersion of dust during uncontrolled construction activities - Odour from particulate matter when excavating contaminated material leaves the site boundaries.